 Portland park facilities, programs preparing to reopen

-The Portland City Council approved an inter-fund loan for Portland Parks & Recreation to begin reopening park facilities and restoring programs that were closed because of the COVID-19 pandemic.
+Portland Parks & Recreation will ask the city council this month for an inter-fund loan to begin reopening park facilities and restoring programs that were closed because of the COVID-19 pandemic.

 "We acknowledge Portland voters and the critical role they play in supporting their parks and recreation system.
 Thanks to the public's recent investment in the 2020 Parks Operating Levy, PP&R will be able to restore summer programs that support youth and families with a focus on Black, Indigenous, and People of Color (BIPOC), Immigrants and Refugees, and people living with low incomes," Parks Commissioner Carmen Rubio and Parks Director Adena Long wrote in the cover memo to the bureau's 206-page budget request for the next fiscal year that begins on July 1.